s-ol/alive/docs/guide.md

     $ luarocks install https://raw.githubusercontent.com/s-ol/lua-rtmidi/master/lua-rtmidi-dev-1.rockspec

-If you have trouble installing some of the dependencies, note that `osc`, `luasocket` and `lua-rtmidi` are optional, however you will not be able to use the corresponding modules of the `alive` standard library if you do not install them.
+If you have trouble installing some of the dependencies, note that `osc`, `luasocket` and `lua-rtmidi` are optional, however, you will not be able to use the corresponding modules of the `alive` standard library if you do not install them.
 To follow the later parts of this guide at least `osc` and `luasocket` are required.